 Nissan Juke interior

-The Juke’s interior looks and feels good quality, but although its infotainment system is much better than the previous model’s, it still lacks alternatives better graphics and usability.
+The Juke’s interior looks and feels good quality, but although its infotainment system is much better than the previous model’s, it isn’t as easy to use as in some alternatives.

-All Juke’s get Nissan’s sleek new Monoform seats with a single-piece backrest.
-In entry-level Visia models these are cloth, but as you move up the range they become faux-leather and eventually real leather, as well as being more figure hugging and sportier in design.
+All Juke’s get Nissan’s sleek new Monoform seats with a single-piece backrest – similar to those you can get in plenty of hard-core sports cars.
+In entry-level Juke Visia cars these are cloth, but as you move up the range they become faux-leather (in Tekna guise) and eventually real leather, as well as being more figure-hugging and sportier in design.

 The Nissan Juke’s cabin is a much nicer place to spend time but, although much improved, its infotainment is still lagging behind the best available

-It’s also disappointing that you can’t add fully digital driver’s dials as an option, given VW and Skoda do.
-Instead the Juke gets a small digital screen between its analogue dials from N-Connecta trim via which you can scroll through trip info, see its Pro Pilot semi-autonomous driving status and changes some of the car’s settings.
+It’s also disappointing that Nissan doesn’t let you add fully digital driver’s dials as an option, given VW and Skoda do.
+Instead, the Juke gets a small digital screen between its analogue dials from N-Connecta trim via which you can scroll through trip info, see its Pro Pilot semi-autonomous driving status and changes some of the car’s settings.

 From Acenta trim you also get use of Nissan’s connected services.
 This includes things like Google Assistant which can be used as an advanced voice control, weather info and a smartphone app which allows you to see car statuses or take remote control of some of the Juke’s functions such as locking and unlocking or flashing its lights to find it in a carpark.

 Those who love their music will certainly love Nissan’s upgraded Bose sound system which comes as standard from Tekna trim.
 Not only does it sound fantastic, but it also comes with cool-looking Bose speakers in the car’s headrests which really do improve the listening experience.

 Build your own Juke on carwow